 9.1.1 The request is to augment/decrease existing Port Capacity

-9.1.2 BT has previously received and agreed in advance an appropriate 12 month Port Capacity Forecast

-9.1.3 The agreed Port Capacity Forecast matches the Port Capacity Order received (+/- 10% allowance subject to capacity availability)

-9.1.4 The request is subject to the requirements being met in the IP Exchange Technical description document.
+9.1.2 The request is subject to the requirements being met in the IP Exchange Technical description document.

-9.1.5 Any additional configuration changes (e.g., add an IP address, change of barring profile etc) submitted with a Port Capacity changes order shall not be subject to the stated delivery timescale for Port Capacity.
+9.1.3 Any additional configuration changes (e.g., add an IP address, change of barring profile etc) submitted with a Port Capacity changes order shall not be subject to the stated delivery timescale for Port Capacity.